 I have to say I’m still completely novice at laser engraving (and 3D printing for that matter) I just took the black acrylic, set the laser to 100%, 5000mm/min and printed some decent outline text on the acrylic, but WAY more importantly (having learned from my friend Aidan not to try too deep a cut at once) I then set the laser to 100%, 1000mm/min and 15 passes – that was SHEER guesswork – and guess what…

 3mm black glossy acrylic, 27mm round hole – PERFECT, no problem, no slope, smooth edges.
 I’m quite chuffed.
 27mm RED hole, not quite so good and all else being equal, needed 25 passes.

-I need more materals to play with – I’m not even going to TRY my clear acrylic sample.
-To be fair I DID focus the laser to the TOP of the acrylic, maybe the centre would have made more sense – this is where a better Z-adjuster would come in handy I guess.
+I need more materals to play with – I’m not even going to TRY my clear acrylic sample – though I did read something about leaving the backing on the clear acrylic and engraving it on a metal sheet.
+To be fair I DID focus the laser to the TOP of the acrylic, maybe the centre would have made more sense – this is where a better Z-Lifter would come in handy I guess.
 The black – I’m very happy with.
 Next stop, maybe my very own DIY case for RPi + PSU + twin SSD board… but first, some time in the lake…

 OLM2 Pro Information, pricing and links from MadeTheBest – below:

 Here is a link to an older model Laser 2 – I have NOT built or tested this one.